chipsi007/wufuc/README.md

 1. Disable wufuc in Task Scheduler.
 2. Restart your computer.
-3. Start `DebugView.exe` as administrator and check `Capture -> Capture Global Win32`.
+3. Start `Dbgview.exe` as administrator and check `Capture -> Capture Global Win32`.
 4. Enable wufuc in Task Scheduler.
 5. Run wufuc in Task Scheduler.
 6. Output will be shown in DebugView.